JakubDomin/test_repo2/README.md

-Instalation description of tools required for unit testing in Ceedling on Windows
+Installation of tools required for unit testing in Ceedling on Windows
 ========

 	gcc: